 - a.
-Rental will be set at 0.1% of the capital cost of the leased / licensed property (i.e.: replacement value) determined by a licensed valuer and reviewed at the end of the lease / licence agreement. - i.
-Subsidised rental of 50% of the above rental charge will be granted to groups who contributed 100% of the cost of the construction of the building (i.e. full contribution). - ii.
+Rental will be set at 0.1% of the capital cost of the leased/licensed property (i.e. replacement value) determined by a licensed valuer and reviewed at the end of the lease/licence agreement. - i.
+Subsidised rental of the above rental charge may be granted to groups who contribute at least 30% of the cost of the construction of the building; this will be determined by the Council on a case-by-case basis.
+Subsidy may be up to 50%. - ii.
 Subsidised rental may be granted to other groups in special circumstances; this will be determined by the Council on a case-by-case basis.
 Subsidy may be up to 100%. - b.
-Leases / licences will only be granted to groups which are incorporated under the Associations Incorporation Act 1987. - c.
-Main responsibilities of lessor / licensor (City of Joondalup): - Lessor / licensor (City of Joondalup) will be responsible for covering the cost of building insurance for the leased / licensed area. - d.
-Lessees / licensees are required to acknowledge these subsidised lease / licence conditions in promotional materials and letters etc.
+Leases/licences will only be granted to groups which are incorporated under the Associations Incorporation Act 1987.

+- c.
+Main responsibilities of lessor/licensor (City of Joondalup): - i.
+Lessor/licensor (City of Joondalup) will be responsible for covering the cost of building insurance for the leased/licensed area. - d.
+Lessees/licensees are required to acknowledge these subsidised lease/licence conditions in promotional materials and letters etc.

-6.3.5.Other Groups:
+6.3.5 Other Groups

-Groups which cannot be wholly defined as Government Departments / Agencies, Commercial Organisations, Telecommunications Carriers, or Not-for-Profit Community Groups are considered to be Other Groups.
-This category may include groups such as those which fall across two different categories, (e.g.: a group partially funded by government and partially funded by private industry, or a not-for-profit group which is not locally-based and / or funded by a large umbrella organisation, etc.).
+Groups which cannot be wholly defined as Government Departments/Agencies, Commercial Organisations, Telecommunications Carriers, or Not-for-Profit Community Groups are considered to be Other Groups.
+This category may include groups such as those which fall across two different categories (e.g. a group partially funded by government and partially funded by private industry, or a not-for-profit group which is not locally-based and/or funded by a large umbrella organisation, etc.).